How Big Can Cockroaches Get?

 Maximum Recorded Sizes for Various Cockroach Species

 When it comes to the maximum sizes of cockroaches, there are exceptional cases that have caught the attention of entomologists and the public alike.
+Encountering a big cockroach in these instances can be quite surprising due to their rare and extraordinary size:

-For instance, the giant burrowing cockroach (Macropanesthia rhinoceros) of Australia is considered one of the heaviest extant cockroach species, with some individuals weighing over 30 grams and measuring up to 80 millimeters in length.
-However, it’s the Megaloblatta longipennis that boasts an impressive wingspan of up to 20 centimeters, making it one of the largest cockroach species in terms of wingspan.
+However, it’s the Giant Black Cockroach (Megaloblatta longipennis) that boasts an impressive wingspan of up to 20 centimeters, making it one of the largest cockroach species in terms of wingspan.

+How Big Is a Cockroach?
 Average Size Ranges of Common Species

 In a typical home setting, you’re likely to encounter species much smaller than the giants mentioned above.
 Here are the average sizes for some of the most common cockroaches: